asteroidai/asteroid-python-sdk/README.md

 )
 # The response is supervised by Asteroid, check the web UI for the results and human review
 ```

-To successfully run this example, you need to have a running instance of the Asteroid server.
-[Book a demo]( https://calendly.com/founders-asteroid-hhaf/30min) with Asteroid founders to get started!

 ## Documentation